mnemonic-bit/BTRCP/README.md

 ## Command Line Options

-`--source-dir PATH`: The path to a file or folder to backup.
+`--source PATH`: The path to a file or folder to backup.
 This parameter can be used more than once, if you whish to backup multiple folders in one go.

-`--exclude-dir PATH`: A path that needs to be excluded from the backup.
+`--exclude PATH`: A path that needs to be excluded from the backup.

 `--dest-dir PATH`: The path to the (remote) location where the backup needs will be stored to.